CeliaChavezV/CeliaChavezV/README.md

 - 🇨🇦 **Academic and cultural immersion:** Oxford International, Canada — Soft skills and English communication
 - 🇲🇽 **Mexican Space Agency:** Contributor to the *Conceptual Model for Broadband Satellite Development*, focusing on the **diagnosis of Mexico's digital divide**
 - 👩‍🏫 Active IEEE student leader, event host and technical conference organizer
+- I can communicate in Spanish, English, French, Russian and Chinese!

 ---